1. Gautama Buddha was born in __________.

 Explanation: His patronage took Buddhism to Central Asia and China.

-49. Buddhism reached China in:
+49. Buddhism reached China in__________.

 A) 1st century CE